amundsen-io/amundsen/frontend/docs/developer_guide.md

 Whenever you want to run these tasks manually, you can execute:

-- `npm run lint` to run ESLint and `npm run lint-fix` to auto-fix most of them.
+- `npm run lint` to run ESLint and `npm run lint:fix` to auto-fix most of them.
-- `npm run stylelint` to run Stylelint and `npm run stylelint-fix` to trigger the auto-fix.
+- `npm run stylelint` to run Stylelint and `npm run stylelint:fix` to trigger the auto-fix.
 - `npm run format` to run Prettier on both the TypeScript and Sass files

 We also check your changed files and format them when you create a new commit, making it easy for you and for the project to keep a consistent code style.
 We do this leveraging [Husky][husky] and [Lint-staged][lint-staged].